 Experienced Defense Against Program Fraud and Federal Property Theft Charges

 Program fraud and theft of federal property charges are not limited to the taking of tangible objects, like government-owned computers or vehicles.
 The charges can also cover theft of personal property and misuse of government funds, such as federal grant and loan money, including FEMA or TARP funds, as well as counterfeiting charges.

-Federal property theft defense attorney Solomon L. Wisenberg defends clients who are being investigated for or charged with program fraud or theft of federal property.
+I am federal property theft defense attorney Solomon L. Wisenberg, and I defend clients who are being investigated for or charged with program fraud or theft of federal property.

 Aggressive Prosecution of Theft and Federal Property Crime